-Uploading files is a fundamental feature in many web applications, but the default file input element provided by browsers often lacks the aesthetics and functionality users expect.
-In this DevTip, we'll learn how to build a custom file uploader using JavaScript and HTML, creating a more engaging and user-friendly experience.
+Uploading files is a critical feature in many web applications.
+However, the native file input element offered by browsers often lacks the aesthetics and enhanced functionality modern users expect.
+In this DevTip, we demonstrate how to build a custom file uploader using JavaScript and HTML to create a sleek, robust, and user-friendly experience.

 Understanding file uploaders

-A file uploader is a user interface component that allows users to select and upload files to a server.
-While the default HTML file input works, it doesn't offer much in terms of customization or user experience.
-Building a custom file uploader enables you to:
+A file uploader is a component that enables users to select and upload files to a server.
+While the default HTML file input is functional, it offers little in customization or rich user experience.
+Building a custom file uploader allows you to:

-• Provide a consistent look and feel with your application's design.
+• Provide a consistent look and feel that aligns with your application design.

-• Improve usability with enhanced features like drag-and-drop support.
+• Enhance usability with features like drag-and-drop support.

-• Offer better feedback to users with progress indicators and error messages.
+• Offer real-time feedback with progress indicators and error messages.

 Setting up the HTML structure

-Let's start by creating the basic HTML structure for our custom file uploader.
-We'll use a <div> to represent the uploader area and an <input> of type file for file selection.
+Begin by creating the basic HTML structure for your custom file uploader.
+The following example demonstrates a clickable and drag-and-drop zone for file selection:

 <!-- index.html -->